Stand-Up Comedy 101

 - Hone your joke-crafting skills with a focus on writing content

 Comedy Classes Include:

-- Seven three-hour-long comedy class sessions at Helium Comedy Club, Saturdays or Sundays from 1 to 4PM OR Mondays from 6:30 to 9:30PM
+- Seven two-hour-long comedy class sessions at Helium Comedy Club, Saturdays or Sundays from 1 to 4PM OR Mondays from 6:30 to 9:30PM

 Upcoming Class Dates